-In a city of real diversity, we are aware of the importance of children seeing themselves reflected in the books that they read and having a wide range of literary role models (authors/illustrators/poets etc).
-The recent CLPE Reflecting Realities report showed that only 4% of the children’s books published in 2017 featured characters from Black, Asian and Minority Ethnic backgrounds.
+The CLPE Reflecting Realities report showed that only 4% of the children’s books published in 2017 featured characters from Black, Asian and Minority Ethnic backgrounds.
 Similarly, there are few books focusing around children with disabilities or those identifying as LGBTQ+.
-We want to support schools in introducing children to a diverse range of authors and protagonists.
-We have consulted with the schools who have recognised that this is a real need which they would like help to address.
+We were keen to ensure that the festival events would introduce children to a diverse range of authors and book protagonists.